Why are growing numbers of people choosing to buy seeds from Irish Seed Savers?

 3.50

 Also known as American cress, these dark green leaves have a spicy flavour like water cress, but the plants are much easier to grow.
 Compact plants form attractive lobed leaves in rosettes.
 They thrive in the summer and autumn, but will also happily carry on throughout winter due to their cold tolerance.
 It’s surprising this delicious, peppery plant isn’t grown more widely!
-Average seeds per pack 1400
+Average Seeds Per Pack: 1400

 • This variety is of Italian heritage and was named after the Roman General ‘Lucius Luccullus’, renowned for his splendid banquets and vast gardens some 2000 years ago.
 It was introduced in 1914 and won the RHS Award of Garden Merit.
 Quite hardy through the winter, with heavily ‘crimped’, bright, lush green leaves and white stalks that are almost like asparagus when cooked.
 Young flowering stalks in spring can be eaten like sprouting broccoli.
 It has the seal of approval from ‘Scoil Chroi’, in Galway who shared that “Lucullus was a big hit with students of all ages, they loved it, devouring it raw”.

-Certified Organic Average seeds per pack 200
+Certified Organic Average Seeds Per Pack: 200

 • This Northern Irish heritage variety is a superb, purple-topped globe swede, with an excellent sweet flavour.
 It’s great raw and stores well – if you don’t eat them all straight away of course!
 Probably the same cultivar as Major Dunne, based on observation trials.
-Certified Organic Average seeds per pack 450
+Certified Organic Average Seeds Per Pack: 450

 • This Norwegian landrace is a hardy variety, well suited to growing in northern climates.
 The squat, medium-sized turnips are pale yellow in colour, and have an excellent flavour.
 Good for cooking as well as eating raw if you enjoy the strong flavour!
-Certified Organic Average seeds per pack 450
+Certified Organic Average Seeds Per Pack: 450

 Supported in part by the Department of Rural and Community Development and Pobal through the Community Services Programme.
 We confirm that our organisation complies with The Governance Code for the Community, Voluntary and Charitable Sector in Ireland.

-Rethink LogoGI Logos GreenDAFM Logo IEN Logo DRCD Logo POBAL Logo
+GI Logos Green IEN Logo DAFM Logo POBAL Logo

-Heritage CouncilLeader Logo CLDC Logo Dormant Funds Logo Patagonia Logo One Per cent for the Planet IOA Logo Organic Logo
+Heritage Council Leader Logo CLDC Logo Patagonia Logo One Per cent for the Planet IOA Logo

 Go to Top